ruzickap/k8s-eks-rancher/docs/src/part-01.md

 ## Configure AWS Route 53 Domain delegation

-> This should be done only once.
+> DNS delegation should be done only once.

 Create DNS zone for EKS clusters: